-Although there are many options available to alcoholics and addicts of other substances, the most effective in helping the patient reach sobriety is undoubtedly inpatient care.
+One potent option to help the patient reach sobriety is inpatient care.
 Inpatient care is patient-focused and is essential to those who have developed a physical addiction to alcohol.

-Patient monitoring is essential, especially in detox situations, for which inpatient care is definitely the best option.
+Patient monitoring is essential, especially in detox situations, for which inpatient care is an effective option to consider.
 When detoxing, it is of great advantage to the patient to have support and access to medical staff to deal with any problems that may arise from the detox process.

 At Rehab 4 Addiction, we strongly recommend that you choose residential rehab services.
 Living within a clinic during your treatment programme means that you will be completely removed from temptation, allowing you to focus on quitting drink and drugs for good.

 Plus, because you’ll receive 24/7 care and support from a team of qualified and experienced medical professionals, including psychiatrists and psychotherapists, you’re much more likely to make a full recovery.

 There are a number of therapies available for patients suffering from alcoholism and drug addiction at our East Sussex rehab facilities.
 Therefore, each treatment contains its own redeeming qualities, and a treatment plan should be fully suited around the individual needs of the patient.

 Twelve-step programs, such as Alcoholics Anonymous, are proven to be one of the most effective ways of treating addiction and getting a real value for life free of alcohol and drugs.

 Though a daunting prospect, the members of 12 step programs are not doctors or counselors, they are fellow addicts.
 They have the strength and experience to help those in similar situations to themselves.

 Most 12 step programs also run a separate meeting for friends and families of those suffering from alcoholism.